SleepyMario/phantombot-docker/README.md

 * 100% (let me know if you run into problems)

 # Still-to-do
-* Automatic backup every 24 hours.
+* Automatic backup every 24 hours --- CURRENTLY TESTING
 * Implementing a different way of changing botlogin.txt other than manually editing it.

 # How to run